-The Oglesby Charitable Trust (OCT) was established in 1992, and became active in the early 2000’s, since which time it has supported over 300 charities and has given approximately £10 million.
+The Oglesby Charitable Trust (OCT) was established in 1992, and became active in the early 2000’s, since which time it has supported over 300 charities and has given over £16million.

 The Trust was set up to support activities in the North West of England to further the well-being of the Region and its people through a very wide range of activities which include the Arts, Education, Environment, Medical Research and tackling Social Inequality.
 Since its inception the principal activities of the OCT have remained focused in the North of England, although the Trustees have supported a limited number of projects outside both the North West and the UK.

-Whilst the Trust's current value is £10m, the Trustees do not intend to build a long term endowment, but to continue to give between £2m - £3m per annum.
+Whilst the Trust's current value is £10m, the Trustees do not intend to build a long term endowment, and currently give between £3m - £4m per annum.
 At any one time the Trust has over 80 active relationships and the Trustees pride themselves in playing a positive role in each of these.
 The Trustees ensure that several visits are made prior to a new arrangement to give, and active monitoring takes place during the lifetime of the donation.
 The Trustees firmly believe that, in the majority of cases, this involvement and personal time can prove to be just as beneficial to the recipient as the cash given.

 The Trustees take both a grassroots and a strategic approach to their giving, understanding that local approaches tend to reach those most in need, whilst broader initiatives and collaborations are sometimes necessary to drive meaningful change.
 The Trustees have therefore taken the decision to become focused on root causes, rather than consequences.